 - Who do you call when the landlord just doesn’t respond?

-The fact is that landlord/tenant law is complex.
+The fact is that landlord-tenant law is complex.
 To answer any of the questions above, or others that may come up in a particular situation, you must delve into complicated legal territory.
-The information that follows gives a basic understanding of what’s at stake and points you in the right direction.
+(And finding the most accurate and up-to-date information for your area means checking in with an attorney familiar with landlord-tenant law.)

 What are your rights when it comes to air conditioning?